nicholashestand/calc2DIR/README.md

 ## How do I use it
 The program can be built using the supplied Makefile.
-No external libraries are required.
+The [fftw3](http://www.fftw.org/download.html) library is required.

 The program can be run from the command line using the command: